 - Driveways off the primary street should be no wider than 14', unless otherwise stated - For corner lot properties, access can be provided off either street.
-Other requirements still apply. - Two adjacent properties should be permitted to share a driveway, totaling no more than 14' in width
+Other requirements still apply. - Two adjacent properties should be permitted to share a driveway, given it is no larger than 14' on either property.